Skip to main content

 Tanya was 27 years old when she suffered a brain aneurysm in 2001.
 While Evonne initially struggled with the decision, she ultimately knew that Tanya would have wanted to be a donor.
 Tanya was able to donate her kidneys, lungs, liver, and heart.
 Evonne has not met any of Tanya’s recipients but hopes they are doing well and performing good deeds with their extended lives to help others.
 Evonne adds, “I would also like to thank them for letting Tanya’s life continue through them.”

-Evonne says, “To know that Tanya helped save lives has been such a blessing to me.”
-Another quote from Evonne – “There is nothing else you can do with your organs.
+Evonne reflects, “To know that Tanya helped save lives has been such a blessing to me.”
+She continues, “There is nothing else you can do with your organs.
 Don’t take them to the grave.
 Leave them.
-Somebody is crying…somebody is begging…somebody is in need.”
+Somebody is crying, somebody is begging, somebody is in need.”

 Miren Ivankovic